 This Supreme Court's value system is everybody is created equally and should get an equal shake.

-You get an equal shake by by using meritocracy and not by handing somebody something they didn't earn.
+You get an equal shake by using meritocracy and not by handing somebody something they didn't earn.

-And yes, we think that unborn children should have an equal shake, and their life does represent something as well.
+And yes, we think that unborn children should have an equal shake and their life does represent something as well.

 So that entire thing was confused that he said.

-I guess they told him a few talking points and he forgot and you got them confused, and he's confusing her documents as well, and the interviewers just giggling the whole time.
+I guess they told him a few talking points and he forgot and he got him confused.

 This court is undoing some wrongs that have been in place for a long time.